schwicke/LED-Array/README.md

 The display consist of 504 red LEDs (state of the art mid 80th).
 The exact specifications got lost.

 ## Software
-The driver software is written in C using wiringPi.
-To test things I added a simulator.
+The driver software is written in C using libgpiod.
+Check the README.md file in the software folder.